-Bad news: You’re almost certainly wasting money on groceries.
-Don’t worry though, we’ve rounded up the eight most common mistakes people make when they go food shopping and our easy solutions for cutting out these bad habits.
+Bad news: You’re almost certainly wasting money on groceries when shopping at Costco, Aldi, Kroger and thousands of other stores.
+Don’t worry though, we’ve rounded up the most common mistakes people make when they go food shopping and our easy solutions for cutting out these bad habits.

-So, whether you shop at Aldi, Whole Foods, Target, Costco or your local market, follow these tips and you’ll find yourself saving some serious cash.
+So, no matter where you shop, follow these tips and you’ll find yourself saving some serious cash.

 It really is possible to get paid to go grocery shopping.
 I do and you can too with the free Ibotta app.